WebberZone/contextual-related-posts/readme.txt

 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 	* Use timthumb to resize images or use your own filter function to resize post images
 * **Styles**: The output is wrapped in CSS classes which allows you to easily style the list.
-You can enter your custom CSS styles from within WordPress Admin area
+You can enter your custom CSS styles from within WordPress Admin area or use the style included.
 * **Customisable output**:
 	* Display excerpts in post.
 You can select the length of the excerpt in words
 	* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format